G4brym/R2-Explorer/README.md

 You can see an live example, in `read-only` mode, in your browser at https://r2-explorer.massadas.com/

+This project is still in development, and there are definitely going to be some weird issues sometimes, but when you find something please [open an new issue](https://github.com/G4brym/R2-Explorer/issues/new) for it to get solved.

 ## Features

 - Very quick bucket/folder navigation